Campus Master Plan

 Increase in campus green space by replacing surface parking lots with new quads, promoting a more pedestrian-friendly campus experience

-SF accommodates new research and academic space on campus as a result of the plan
+Of new research and academic space on campus as a result of the plan

 There is a tremendous appreciation for the two new buildings and green space which has transformed our campus back to a thriving learning community.